salkuadrat/universe/README.md

 ## Example Project

-There is a complete examples in the [example folder](example).\
-Check it out to learn the many use cases of using Universe library.

-You can also try a working example by installing [universe.apk](universe.apk).
+There is a complete examples in the [example folder](example) to learn the many use cases of using Universe library.
+You can also try a working example on your device: [universe.apk](universe.apk).

 ## Usage